hexagoncircle/ryan-mulligan-dev/src/blog/blog-questions-challenge-2025.md

 ## What platform are you using to manage your blog and why?

-At the moment and the forseeable future, I'm using [11ty](https://www.11ty.dev/).
-I published a short post about [migrating to 11ty](https://ryanmulligan.dev/blog/migrating-to-11ty/) back in 2021.
+At the moment and the foreseeable future, I'm using [11ty](https://www.11ty.dev/).
+I published a short post about [migrating my site to 11ty](https://ryanmulligan.dev/blog/migrating-to-11ty/) back in 2021.
 I still feel the same sentiments and still admire those same people.
 And many new community friends as well!

 ## Have you blogged on other platforms before?